mlanza/ai-literacy/201/05-tools.md

 What makes this tool so useful isn’t just that it can open files.
 It’s that it can **understand them.** Docs, decks, logs, CSVs, Markdown, PDFs, JSON configs — even machine languages like HTML, YAML, or SQL.
 It reads them like text, parses them like code, and talks about them like a teammate.

-C-3PO, the protocol droid in Star Wars, was designed to bridge worlds — not just fluent in language, but in context.
-He could negotiate treaties, interpret rituals, and repair misunderstandings between radically different species.
-Today’s large language models are beginning to play a similar role.
-They don’t just speak English or code — they interpret one into the other.
-They sit between human intent and machine syntax, mediating requests, generating structure, and translating goals into action.
+Today’s large language models don’t just speak English or code — they translate one into the other.
+They sit between human intent and machine syntax, mediating requests, generating structure, and turning goals into action.

 That makes them more than smart assistants.
 They’re increasingly turning into interfaces — soft, adaptive layers that let you operate software with your words.
 Although we're not there yet, they're already adroit at **analyzing**, **comparing**, and **reasoning** across formats.

 And that’s where it gets interesting.
 Because the moment you upload two files — not just one — you’re doing relational analysis.
 You’re asking the AI to compare, reconcile, deduce, or synthesize.
 That’s not just reading.
 That’s knowledge work.